Mounika-boddu/Agentic-AI-For-Franchise-Management-System/Milestone1/ README.md

 ---

-## 🌐 ngrok Configuration

-ngrok is used to expose the Streamlit application running in Google Colab through a public URL.

-The ngrok authentication token is stored securely as:

-`NGROK_AUTHTOKEN`

-The token is retrieved from Colab Secrets instead of being written directly inside the notebook.

----

 ## 📧 Gmail OTP Configuration

 The application uses a Gmail App Password to send OTP emails for password recovery.